NikolaiRadke/AI.duino/README.md

 Multiple chats like in the browser but integrated in the IDE.
 You can change the provider whenever you want.

 ### Inline Completion
-AI will suggest code completion behind common keywords like ``` Serial. ``` and in Comments ending with ':'.
+AI will suggest code completion behind common keywords like ``` Serial. ``` and in comments ending with ':'.
 Example: ``` // Let the LED blink für three times: ```.